jonasjancarik/door-pin/README.md

 ### Development

-For development on a machine which doesn't support `RPi.GPIO` and `evdev`, run `grep -vE '^(RPi\.GPIO|evdev)' requirements.txt | pip install -r /dev/stdin` instead of the usual `pip install -r requirements.txt` to exclude these packages.
+For development on a machine which doesn't support `RPi.GPIO` and `evdev`, run just `pip install fastapi sqlalchemy boto3 python-dotenv uvicorn "pydantic[email]"` to exclude these packages.

 Then create a `RPi` package with a dummy `GPIO` module to avoid errors: